Chimney Hill (Oklahoma)

 Chimney Hill [alt.
-1346 ft] in Pontotoc County, Oklahoma was a landmark on the old California Road.
+1346 ft] in Pontotoc County, Oklahoma, was a landmark on the old California Road, first recorded by Randolph B. Marcy in 1849.
 It was identified on old maps as Natural Mound.
-Its prominence made it a major reference point for many surveys and in 1920 it became the site of the United States Coast and Geodetic Survey Mound Triangulation Station.
+Its prominence made it a major reference point for many surveys, and in 1920 it became the site of the United States Coast and Geodetic Survey Mound Triangulation Station.

+From about 1802 to the 1840s, local native hunters piled cairns on top of the mound, all of which had disappeared by the 20th century.
+On July 8, 1960, the Oklahoma Historical Society erected a marker declaring the location an important landmark.

+The earliest description of the hill, reported by Frederick Tracy Dent, reads:

+Still on a firm prairie, I descended in a finely watered valley, thence up a prairie ridge, at the extreme summit of which is one of two mounds, upon both of which the Indians have piled stones serving as landmarks, as they are seen from a long distance on the plains beyond the Washita.